-- a Trim switch - b Trim range - c Tilt range - Pressing (DN): Moves the outboard in closer to the boat transom, called trimming in or down. - Pressing (UP): Moves the outboard further away from the boat transom, called trimming out or up. - The term trim generally refers to the adjustment of the outboard within the first 20° range of travel. - The term tilt generally refers to adjusting the outboard further up out of the water.
+- b Trim range - c Tilt range

+- Pressing (DN): Moves the outboard in closer to the boat transom, called trimming in or down. - Pressing (UP): Moves the outboard further away from the boat transom, called trimming out or up. - The term trim generally refers to the adjustment of the outboard within the first 20° range of travel. - The term tilt generally refers to adjusting the outboard further up out of the water or beyond the transom bracket support.